jamieroche1987/Tic-Tac-Toe/README.md

   ![rules](/assets/images/testing/rules.png)

-- A page with a 9 empty boxes that when clicked will display an X or and O depending on whose players turn it is.
+- Underneath the rules on the left are 9 empty boxes that when clicked will display an X or and O depending on whose players turn it is.
 - On the right of the game is the Score board to keep track of how many games Player X or Player O has won. (everyone time a player wins the score of the winning player will increase by 1)
   ![gameboard](/assets/images/testing/gameboard.png)